Python on Sherlock

 not the more familar python

 may be necessary on Sherlock, as discussed above.
 Note also that this creates the environment in the current, local path.
-To create a collection of environments, for example in your $GROUP_HOME
+To create a collection of environments, for example in your Sherlock $GROUP_HOME

 spacek, consider something like: